 By Greg Evans, First Year History

-The Croft Magazine // It’s the most wonderful time of the year, but capitalist consumerism has made buying gifts for your loved ones increasingly unsustainable.
-This little guide will hopefully give you some inspiration for your most sustainable gift-giving year to date!
+The Croft Magazine // It’s the most wonderful time of the year, but fast-retail has made buying gifts for your loved ones increasingly unsustainable.
+This little guide will give you some inspiration for your most sustainable gift-giving year to date!

-So, let’s start with wrapping!
+So, let’s start with wrapping.
 Last year in the UK, we sent an astonishing 108 million rolls of wrapping paper to landfill.
-So, this year I’m doing away with it completely as alternatives to wrapping paper can not only be a lot cheaper, but with a bit of creativity much snazzier too!
-Plus, it adds that extra layer of personalisation that will really make your sustainable gift feel special.
+So, this year I’m doing away with it completely as alternatives to wrapping paper can not only be a lot cheaper, but with a bit of creativity much easier on the eye too.

-Whether its jazzing up some newspaper with some Christmassy foliage cut from your neighbour’s hedge, tying up your gift with a vintage scarf, or popping your gift into a second-hand tote bag: avoiding wrapping paper is an easy way to reduce your impact.
+Whether its jazzing up some newspaper with some Christmassy foliage hastily cut from your neighbour’s hedge, tying up your gift with a vintage scarf, or popping it into a second-hand tote bag: avoiding wrapping paper is an easy way to reduce your impact.

 View this post on Instagram